Opening a paintball field – WHAT YOU NEED TO KNOW

 The size of the field depends on obviously your budget but as a rule of thumb, the playing field if outdoors should be at least 10,000 to 12,000 sq feet and if indoors minimum 8000 sq feet.
 Don’t forget space for parking, a briefing area, toilets and so on.

 5. A lot of people ask how much it will cost to set up.
-Set aside roughly USD$20,000 for a set of 20 markers, chest protectors and the like with some paint.
+Set aside roughly USD$3,000 for a set of 20 markers, chest protectors and the like with some paint.
 Don’t forget the landscaping costs, staff costs, rental costs, electricity and all.
+Those are separate costs.

 6. Please do all your homework before starting a paintball business.
 Do you have experience running a field?
 Do you understand ALL the safety aspects of servicing guns, filling c02 and compressed air tanks (VERY DANGEROUS IF YOU DO NOT KNOW WHAT YOU ARE DOING), as well as running games?